i3D-net/ONE-GameHosting-SDK/readme.md

-# i3D.net [ONE Game Hosting](https://www.i3d.net/docs/one/odp/) SDK

-The ONE Game Hosting SDK facilitates communication with the i3D.net ONE Platform, providing seamless scaling for game servers!

-- [Build](docs/build.md) – How to build and test the repository.
-- [Integration Guide](docs/integration_guide.md) – How to integrate the Arcus API into a Game Server.

-The i3D.net Game Hosting SDK works on Windows and Linux.
+# i3D.net ONE Game Hosting SDK

-If something doesn’t work, please [file an issue](https://github.com/i3D-net/ONE-GameHosting-SDK/issues).
+The i3D ONE Game Hosting platform is dynamic scaling and deployment service for game servers.
+This SDK facilitates communication between game servers and the hosting platform using our [Arcus component](one/arcus/readme.md).
+Additionaly the SDK offers a [Ping client library](one/ping/readme.md) (to assist in matchmaking) and accompanying SDK tools and documentation for testing, integration and development.

-## Overview
+## SDK Overview

 Version: 1.0.0

-The complete documentation for the ONE Platform can be found [here](https://www.i3d.net/docs/one/), however the previously mentioned [Integration Guide](docs/integration_guide.md) covers all requirements to integrate the ONE Platform into a Game Server.
+The documentation included with this SDK covers all practical requirements to integrate the platform into a game.
+The complete documentation for i3D ONE Game Hosting is available on the [i3D.net website](https://www.i3d.net/docs/one/odp/).

+- [build guide](build.md) demonstrates to build and test the repository.

+- [one/arcus/](one/arcus/readme.md) is the server component that enables communication between the game server and the scaling environment of i3D ONE Game Hosting.
+It is to be integrated into the game server.
+It hosts a TCP server for communication and contains a C/C++ implementation of the Arcus protocol and messages.
+- [one/ping/](one/ping/readme.md) is a client library that provides a way to obtain ping-server addresses from the ONE backend and offers utilities to ping these servers as part of the matchmaking features in a game's player client code.
+- [one/fake/](one/fake/readme.md) provides samples for integration, development and testing of SDK components.
+- [tests/](tests/readme.md) contains all automated tests for the SDK source code.
+- [tools/](tools/readme.md) provides build scripts and start scripts.
+- [doxygen/](doxygen/readme.md) is the configuration and build target folder for documenation generated from the source.

+The i3D.net ONE Game Hosting SDK is supported on Windows and Linux, please file any issues [here](https://github.com/i3D-net/ONE-GameHosting-SDK/issues).

 ### Major Goals